systemsmystery/stackstorm-vscode/README.md

 ### File Templates

+Use the bootstrap folder command to create the structure for a Stackstorm pack in your current workspace.
+Or...

 Right click within the explorer to create:

 *   Pack Config Template - `pack.yaml` file required for a pack.